Aura67/CFW-Packages/README.md

 - [sys-ftpd-light](https://github.com/cathery/sys-ftpd/releases)
 - [SysDVR](https://github.com/exelix11/SysDVR/releases)

 ### Support Discord Developer
-- [Aura-Discord]([Discord](https://discord.gg/Kz78AQhBQw) (Do you want to support me as a Developer? then you are welcome to join my Discord server.
-Free Sysbot for Pokemon
+- [Aura-Discord]([Discord](https://discord.gg/Kz78AQhBQw) Do you want to support me as a Developer? then you are welcome to join my Discord server.
+You can use my Sysbot for Pokemon for free if you want.